consumer-reports-innovation-lab/data-rights-protocol/data-rights-protocol.md

 We believe that providing these signed messages will ensure message integrity and prevent re-use or re-appropriate of requests: A data rights request represents a single action of one user acting against one covered business one time.

-Privacy Infrastructure Providers should take care to validate the message in this order:
+Privacy Infrastructure Providers MUST validate the message in this order:
 - That the signature validates to the key associated with the out of band Authorized Agent identity specified in `kid` URL parameter.
 - That the Authorized Agent attribute in the request matches the Authorized Agent identity outside the envelope
-- That they are the Covered Business specified inside the `aud` claim (this is very important to prevent request reuse)
+- That they are the Covered Business specified inside the `aud` claim (this is very important to prevent requests originally destined for one CB from being resent to other CBs)
-- That the current time is after the Timestamp `iat` claim
+- That the current time is after the Timestamp `iat` claim (this is a very important check for clock-skew, to ensure that requests aren't being generated with expiration times far in the future because the clock of the system generating the requests is running fast)
-- That the current time is before the Expiration `exp` claim (this is very important to prevent replay attacks)
+- That the current time is before the Expiration `exp` claim (this is very important to prevent old requests from being replayed)

 ### 3.08 Processing Extensions & "Expected By" dates